00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 # Hack The Box Target Report #2 (Arctic)
 Quick description of what this document is.

-For this write-up report we will be going thru the vulnerable machine from Hack The Box named Arctic.
-The rating matrix for this target is in range of Enumeration, Real-Life, CVE ratings, and a teeny bit of Custom Exploitation.
+For this write-up report, we will be going thru the vulnerable machine from Hack The Box named Arctic.
+The rating matrix for this target is in the range of Enumeration, Real-Life, CVE ratings, and a teeny bit of Custom Exploitation.
 | Target Name    | Rating Matrix        |
 | ------------- |:-------------:|
 | ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-1.png)  | ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-2.png) |